gaelhugo/tinytron/README.md

 The ESP32 dev board comes with a cable that breaks out some IO.
 We need to cut some of the wires to save room, and use the rest to connect the SD card reader.

-Separate the lines that we'll keep from the ones we'll need according to the table below, triple check everything and cut the unused wires flush against the connector.
+Separate the lines that we'll keep from the ones we'll cut according to the table below, triple check everything and cut the unused wires flush against the connector.
 You can change the suggested wiring if you update the `platformio.ini` file accordingly, but these are the default.

 | Keep | Description | Cut |
 | -- | -- | -- |